pragma-/pbot/doc/AntiAbuse.md

 Let's say you want to set up join-flood enforcement for channel `#bash`.
 Here are all of the steps required to do that.

 * Create and register the `#stop-join-flood` channel.
 This is where PBot will forward join-flooders.
 Give it a sensible `/topic` like "You have been forwarded here due to join-flooding.
 If your IRC client or network issues have been resolved, you may `/msg PBot unbanme` to remove the ban-forward."
+If the channel already exists and has this `/topic`, great!
+It doesn't matter which PBot instance originally sets `#stop-join-flood` up, everyone can share it!
+See the next bullet-point for where your instance of PBot will perform its duties.
 * Create and register the `#bash-floodbans` channel.
 This is where PBot do the banning/unbanning.
-Give PBot channel OPs here.
+Give your instance of PBot channel OPs here.
 * Set an extended-ban in `#bash`: `/mode #bash +b $j:#bash-floodbans$#stop-join-flood`.
 This will retrieve the bans from `#bash-floodbans` for use in `#bash`.
 * Join PBot to both `#bash` and `#bash-floodbans` so it can monitor `#bash` and set/remove the bans in `#bash-floodbans`.
 * Optionally, configure the `#bash.join_flood_threshold` and `#bash.join_flood_time_threshold` registry entries if the defaults are not desirable.